FC Sangiuliano City

-Football Club Sangiuliano City, commonly known as Sangiuliano City or simply Sangiuliano, is an Italian association football club from San Giuliano Milanese, Lombardy.
+Football Club Sangiuliano City, commonly known as Sangiuliano City or simply Sangiuliano, was an Italian association football club from San Giuliano Milanese, Lombardy, disbanded in 2026.

 History

 The club was founded in 2021 after the Luce family, previously owning amateur club Città di Sangiuliano (founded in 1968 as Società Sportiva Borgolombardo), which they led from Seconda Categoria to Eccellenza, acquired Serie D club NibionnOggiono and relocated it to San Giuliano Milanese under the new denomination of Sangiuliano City Nova; for their debut season, due to Italian Football Federation regulations involving relocated clubs, they had to play their home games in Nova Milanese.

 In their debut season in the Serie D, Sangiuliano City, captained by 40-year old Manuel Pascali, immediately won promotion to Serie C.